astronomer/docs/astro/cli/configure-cli.md

 ## Run the Astro CLI using Podman

-If your Organization is already using [Podman](https://podman.io/) to run and manage containers, you can use it to run Airflow locally and deploy to Astronomer using the Astro CLI.
+If your organization is interested in or is already using [Podman](https://podman.io/) to run and manage containers or, you can use it to run Airflow locally and deploy to Astronomer using the Astro CLI.
+Podman is a secure, free, and open source alternative to Docker that doesn't require root access and orchestrates containers without using a centralized daemon.

 <Tabs
     defaultValue="mac"